Cruise ship under measles quarantine in St. Lucia asking for 100 vaccine doses

 "This decision to quarantine the ship is in keeping of the health laws of St. Lucia," she said.

-The vessel, who St. Lucia Coast Guard Sgt.
-Victor Theodore said is named Freewinds — which is the name of a 440-foot cruise ship owned and operated by the Church of Scientology — has been under quarantine since Monday morning.
+The vessel, which St. Lucia Coast Guard Sgt.
+Victor Theodore said is named Freewinds, has been under quarantine since Monday morning.

-Authorities in St. Lucia said they have been working with the Pan American Health Organization (PAHO) and Caribbean Public Health Agency (CARPHA).
+Authorities in St. Lucia said they have been working with the Pan American Health Organization and the Caribbean Public Health Agency.

 Measles can be easily spread through coughing and sneezing.
 The disease, which was once vanquished through vaccines, has made a comeback in recent years, with more than 700 cases reported across 22 states this year, U. S. health officials said.